SkroxiousDM/SkroxiousDM/docs/3.Classes/Mystic.md

         ○ You can’t cast spells, and your ability to speak or take any action that requires hands is limited to the capabilities of your beast form.
 Transforming doesn’t break your concentration on a spell you’ve already cast, however, or prevent you from taking actions that are part of a spell, such as eyebite, that you’ve already cast.
         ○ You retain the benefit of any features from your class, origin, or other source and can use them if the new form is physically capable of doing so.
 However, you can’t use any of your special senses, such as darkvision, unless your new form also has that sense.
         ○ You choose whether your equipment falls to the ground in your space, merges into your new form, or is worn by it.
 Worn equipment functions as normal, but the GM decides whether it is practical for the new form to wear a piece of equipment, based on the creature’s shape and size.
 Your equipment doesn’t change size or shape to match the new form, and any equipment that the new form can’t wear must either fall to the ground or merge with it.
 Equipment that merges with the form has no effect until you leave the form.

-### The Red Path
+#### The Red Path
 These powers focus on your healing features.
+##### Lay on Hands.

-- Lay on Hands.
-As an action you can restore 1 plus your Wisdom modifier hit points to a creature.
+- As an action you can restore 1 plus your Wisdom modifier hit points to a creature.
 You can do this a number of times equal to your proficiency bonus before you must take a long or extended rest to use this feature again.
+##### Nature’s Embrace
-- Nature’s Embrace.
-If you take a long rest in the wilderness, you can use your knowledge of natural restoratives to have a number of creatures up to your proficiency bonus regain a Hit Die.
+- If you take a long rest in the wilderness, you can use your knowledge of natural restoratives to have a number of creatures up to your proficiency bonus regain a Hit Die.
 You can include yourself in this benefit.
+##### Song of Spring.
-- Song of Spring.
-You can use your action to restore 10 × your proficiency bonus of hit points to a number of allies equal to your proficiency bonus that can see and hear you.
+- You can use your action to restore 10 × your proficiency bonus of hit points to a number of allies equal to your proficiency bonus that can see and hear you.
 You must then take an extended rest to use this feature again.

-### The White Path
+#### The White Path
 These powers focus on your interactions with spirits.
+##### Censure Undead.

-- Censure Undead.
-As an action, you rebuke the undead.
+- As an action, you rebuke the undead.
 Each undead within 30 feet that can see and/or hear you must make a Wisdom saving throw against your spell save DC.
 If the creature fails its saving throw, it is rebuked for 1 minute or until it takes any damage.
 A rebuked creature must spend its turns trying to move as far away from you as it can, and it can’t willingly move to a space within 30 feet of you.
 It also can’t take reactions.
 For its action, it can use only the Dash action or try to escape from an effect that prevents it from moving.
 If there’s nowhere to move, the creature can use the Dodge action.
+##### Call Spirits.
-- Call Spirits.
-You can seek to communicate with the local spirits and learn something useful from them.
+- You can seek to communicate with the local spirits and learn something useful from them.
 You must spend 10 minutes preparing the area and then you invite the spirits to join you.
 Roll the percentile dice, if the result is equal to or lower than twice your mystic level you have been successful.
 The spirits might be able to provide you with extensive and helpful knowledge or a magical effect that resembles a spell of level equal to or lower than your proficiency bonus.
 You must take a long or extended rest before you use this feature again.
 - Purification.
 Use your action to touch one melee weapon.
 For the next minute, that weapon does radiant damage and adds 1d4 plus your proficiency bonus to its damage total.
 You gain 1 point of temporary Corruption.

-Nature’s Bounty
+### Nature’s Bounty

 At 1st level you become proficient with Alchemist’s Supplies and the Field Laboratory, allowing you to create Alchemical Elixirs in the wild.

-Wizard
+## Wizard

 You are schooled in the secrets of the old magic of the Order, knowledge born in the southern kingdom and refined by a millennium of research and education.
 To you, mystical powers are an extension of the fundamental laws of the world, laws that you have studied carefully and know how to use for effects both grand and impressive.